Skip to main content

 Deep community connections

-There’s also a recycling centre where members of the community can donate clothes, toys, art and crafts materials and books.
-There’s even a large cubby house donated by the community that the children love playing in.
-Anything that can’t be used by us is, in turn, donated to local op-shops.
+We have a recycling space where our community can donate clothes, toys, art and craft materials and books.
+Children enjoy a large cubby house donated by the community.
+Anything we can’t use is passed on to local op‑shops.

-TAFE NSW Narrandera Children’s Centre is set on beautiful natural grounds rich in wildlife.
-Children can spot geckos in the sandpit and walk in the yard to watch bearded dragons with their babies in trees.
-Bearded dragons can be quite shy, but they’ve come to enjoy the snacks of flies that our children catch and throw to them.
-And the children love watching the bearded dragons gobble up the flies.
-This helps create a wonderful connection to the environment.
+Our centre is set on beautiful grounds rich in wildlife.
+Children can spot geckos in the sandpit and watch bearded dragons and their babies in the trees.
+Bearded dragons can be shy, but they’ve come to enjoy the snacks of flies that our children catch and throw to them.
+The children love this interaction.
+Our grounds are also home to blue‑tongue lizards, frogs and bardee moths.
+This gives children lots of chances to explore and learn respect for the environment.

 A typical day